-Template for Abstract and Paper submission to 2016 International Symposium on Fertilizer Efficiency and Agricultural Development
+Template for Abstract/Summary submission to 2016 International Symposium on Fertilizer Efficiency in China

-This MS Word.doc file has been formatted using the style-sheet required for your abstract and paper.
-Save this file to another name, delete the content and start writing your abstract and paper.
+This MS Word.doc file has been formatted using the style-sheet required for your abstract/summary.
+Save this file to another name, delete the content and start writing your abstract/summary.
 If you have difficulty using the styles in this template, just follow the formatting instructions below (and the format in the following ‘sample paper’).

 Important notes to all authors